rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 This is not the original treectrl.
-This version is modified by Gregor Cramer for use in Scidb.
+This version is modified by Gregor Cramer for the use in Scidb.

 It has a modified (and fixed) column layout algorithm, a few bug fixes, new options: